-The 2006 Guidelines for Gamete and Embryo Donation provide the latest recommendations for evaluation of potential sperm, oocyte, and embryo donors, incorporating recent information about optimal screening and testing for sexually transmitted infections (STIs), genetic diseases, and psychological assessments.
-The current document represents an effort to make the screening guidelines for embryos and gametes more consistent and incorporates recent information from the US Centers for Disease Control and Prevention (CDC), US Food and Drug Administration (FDA), and American Association of Tissue Banks (AATB).
-The risks of STIs differ among sperm, oocytes, and embryos, and leukocyte-rich semen donation poses unique risks, which are reflected in the recommendations.
+The 2008 Guidelines for Gamete and Embryo Donation provide the latest recommendations for evaluation of potential sperm, oocyte, and embryo donors, incorporating recent information about optimal screening and testing for sexually transmitted infections (STIs), genetic diseases, and psychological assessments.
+The current document represents an effort to make the screening guidelines for embryos and gametes more consistent and incorporates recent information from the U.S. Centers for Disease Control and Prevention (CDC), U.S. Food and Drug Administration (FDA), and American Association of Tissue Banks (AATB).
+The risks for transmission of STIs via donations of sperm, oocytes, and embryos differ, and leukocyte-rich semen donation poses unique risks that are reflected in the recommendations.

 These guidelines use terminology from the federal agencies in addition to the AATB.
-In that context, the term "screening" refers to specific historical factors that place an individual at high risk for a given disease, such as human immunodeficiency virus
+In that context, the term "screening" refers to specific historical factors that place an individual at high risk for a given disease, such as human immunodeficiency virus (HIV) and transmissible spongiform encephalopathy (TSE), or Creutzfeldt-Jakob disease (CJD).
+"Testing" refers to specific laboratory studies such as sero-logic tests.
+The distinction between screening and testing is consistent within the document.